-This year is a big deal for the National Parks Service, being it’s centennial celebration.
+The last few years have been big for the National Parks Service, being its centennial celebration in ’18 was certainly a milestone.
 Although the service itself hasn’t been around for a hundred years, the first national park has.
 Yellowstone National Park has grown from a mythical wilderness into a tourist bonanza.
-Never the less, the park is still magical, and despite the hoards of tourists which occupy the ring road and visitor’s centre like a shopping mall on black Friday in summer, the park remains a true wilderness.
-One only has to wander for fifteen minutes from any given trail head and the crowds dissipate exponentially.
+Never the less, the park is still magical, and despite the hoards of tourists which occupy the ring road and visitor’s center like a shopping mall on Black Friday in summer, the majority of the park remains a true wilderness.
+One only has to wander for fifteen minutes from any given trailhead and the crowds dissipate exponentially.
 Let’s take a look at some starter parks.

 Once you’ve experienced the valley, you will no doubt head home already planning your next trip, and possibly a venture into the backcountry wilderness of the Sierra Nevada mountains.